solana-foundation/developer-content/content/guides/advanced/verified-builds.md

 source at the specified commit hash.

 At the end the command will ask you if you want to upload your verification data on chain.
-If you do that the Solana Explorer will immidiatelly show your programs verification data.
+If you do that the Solana Explorer will immediately show your programs verification data.
 Until it was verified by a remote build it will show as unverified.
 Learn how you can verify your program against a public API in the next step.

 ### Verify against public API